Dukeofnowhere/Eyes/README.md

 # How To Run
 Click on the link above.
 It will take you to the "Projects" page.
-Click "Run Code" on the "Wild Eyes" Project.
+Click "Run Code" on the "Wild Eyes" project.
 When the page loads, move your mouse around and notice how the eyes track the movement of your mouse.

 # Roadmap